4 family members killed in Wisconsin kayaking accident

 The sheriff’s office said rescue crews responded to Michigan Island after receiving a call around 8:30 p.m.
 Thursday from a woman who said her sister sent her alarming text messages that read “911” and “Michigan Island.”
 The mother told rescuers everyone was wearing life jackets and that the family became separated when the kayak capsized.

-The family was vacationing on Madeline Island and were planning to tour the Apostle Islands, authorities said.
-They set off from Madeline Island at about 3 p.m., according to the U.S. Coast Guard, one of several agencies involved in the search and rescue operation.
+The family was vacationing on Madeline Island and was planning to tour the Apostle Islands, authorities said.
+They set off from Madeline Island at about 3 p.m., according to the U.S. Coast Guard, one of several agencies involved in the search-and-rescue operation.

 The mother sent her first text message asking for help about an hour later as the family was floating in the bay, but there was no cellphone service, according to the Coast Guard.